dubs3c/kollab/README.md

 ## TODO
 - [ ] When you delete a path, delete corresponding logs
+- [ ] Randomize basic auth password on every startup, print new password in console for user
+- [ ] DNS pingback functionality
+- [ ] Improve frontend - store a subset of event logs in the browser

 ## Contributing
 Any feedback or ideas are welcome!
 Want to improve something?
 Create a pull request!